Shivanyapm/2021_IBM_CODE_CHALLENGE_UNEARTH_AND_SERVE/README.md

 # IBM-HACKATHON-SEPTEMBER-2021

-This repository contains the implementation of "Health and Education Support System in Rural areas" by combining the techniques of Machine Learning and Web Application.
+This repository contains the implementation of "UNEARTH AND SERVE-Health and Education Support System in Rural areas" by combining the techniques of Machine Learning and Web Application.

 Outline of the project